‘Traffic light’ food labels reduce calories bought in health center cafeteria

 Prior studies evaluating the impact of meal labeling interventions on calories bought have been either lab-primarily based or move-sectional, assessing an unmarried food or meal desire.
 “The distinction with our have a look at is that it checked out real-world purchases via personnel over numerous months,” said Thorndike.

 A third of the nearly one hundred fifty million Americans hired are obese, and the prevalence of weight problems is increasing throughout all industries, including healthcare.
 Obesity and weight-reduction plan-related sicknesses, including diabetes and cardiovascular disease, reportedly contribute to better absenteeism, decreased productiveness, and approximately $200 billion in healthcare fees nationwide.
 Employees often acquire food at paintings.
-A latest nationally consultant family survey determined that workplace food changed into high in energy from saturated fats and sugars, regularly including gadgets that include pizza, regular soft drinks, cookies, and muffins.
-Practical techniques for reducing nonnutritive strength intake at some stage in the workday ought to assist cope with the rising incidence of obesity within the United States and globally.
+A latest nationally consultant family survey determined that workplace food changed into high energy from saturated fats and sugars, regularly including gadgets that include pizza, regular soft drinks, cookies, and muffins.
+Practical techniques for reducing nonnutritive strength intake at some stage in the workday ought to assist in coping with the rising incidence of obesity within the United States and globally.

-“More offices must be doing those forms of interventions,” Thorndike said.
+“More offices must be doing those interventions,” Thorndike said.
 “Wellness programs usually stop after a certain duration, but programs like this that human beings are exposed to every day once they visit work emerge as part of the place of job lifestyle.
 That’s the way you get people to make long-term modifications.”

 Related Posts